raunak2007/csa-pages/_posts/2023-11-03-College-Board-MCQ-and-Student-Scoring.md

 # Reflection

 In summary, I am grateful to have the experience of taking AP Computer Science A at Del Norte High School, and I'm especially grateful for all the learning opportunities I've had this trimester.
+From learning about JWT verification to having a breakfast with my team, I have had a variety of fun experiences this trimester.
+I'll look forward to using my experience this trimester in my CS internships and and even later on in college.